corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 But that's clunky and verbose.
-Fortunately, we don't have to do all that if we lean into the typesystem a little more and use pattern matching to destructure the result of `split_once`:
+Fortunately, we don't have to do any of that if we lean into the typesystem a little more and use pattern matching to destructure the result of `split_once`:

 ```rust
 match line.split_once('=') {